Social & Behavioral Sciences

 Distinguishes between healthy psychological functioning and psychological disorders.
 Includes topics in psychopathology such as problems with anxiety and depression, eating disorders, substance-use, schizophrenia, sexuality, and personality.
 Also covers causes and treatments of psychological disorders.
 Prerequisites: A grade of C or better in PSY101, or permission of Instructor.

 Planning, execution, analysis, and written reporting of psychological research using American Psychological Association guidelines (APA).
-Surveys the literature, procedures, and instruments in representative areas of psychological research.
+Critical review of literature and methods in representative areas of psychological research.
 A grade of C or better required in all Prerequisites.
 Prerequisites: ENG101 or ENG107.
 Prerequisites or Corequisites: PSY230 or PSY230WL or permission of Instructor.

 Sociology (SOC)